Techiral/VibeFlow/README.md

 );

--- Add columns if they don't exist (Safer than dropping/recreating) ALTER TABLE public.profiles ADD COLUMN IF NOT EXISTS composio_mcp_url text;
+-- Add columns if they don't exist (Safer than dropping/recreating) -- Using ALTER TABLE ...
+ADD COLUMN IF NOT EXISTS ALTER TABLE public.profiles ADD COLUMN IF NOT EXISTS composio_mcp_url text;
 ALTER TABLE public.profiles ADD COLUMN IF NOT EXISTS linkedin_url text;
 ALTER TABLE public.profiles ADD COLUMN IF NOT EXISTS twitter_url text;